Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

 </table>

-## Description of the fields in the VAT return submission
+## Description of the fields in the tax return for VAT compensation submission

 ### MvaMeldingInnsending